American Mahjong FAQ

 Practice

 Commit to Bams.
 You have a triple (3s), two pairs (5s and 7s), plus 2 Jokers — a strong foundation.
 The Craks are scattered singles with no pairs.
-Drop the Red Dragon first (lone dragon, fits neither direction), then the Craks over the next turns.
+Drop the Red Dragon first — it pairs with Craks, and you're leaving Craks behind, so it's off-suit for your Bam hand (and a lone single with no pair).
+Then let go of the Craks over the next turns.
 Jokers are almost never discarded — hold them unless you're folding.

-›An opponent has 3 exposures (they're one tile from Mahjong).
+An opponent has 3 exposures (they could be one tile from Mahjong).
 You're far from winning.
 What do you do?

 3 exposures = full defense mode.
 Stop trying to win and start discarding only guaranteed-safe tiles.
 Break your own forming groups if needed — your pairs are now a source of safe discards, not future Pungs.
-Never discard a Joker.
+Hold your Jokers while you still have safe tiles — but if you're folding and out of safe discards, a Joker is actually the safest throw in the game, since no one can ever call it.

 Yes — all conditions are met: it's your turn, you have the exact real tile the Joker is standing for, and you haven't discarded yet.
 Hand the 8 Bam to the opponent and take the Joker.